 Inadvertently Talking To Adults Like You Talk To Kids

-There should be a word for the mixture of failure and confusion as to who the hell you are when you excuse yourself on the date because you "have to go potty."
+There should be a word for the mixture of failure and confusion as to who the hell you are when you excuse yourself on the date because you "

 Then someone asks to see a picture of your little one, you perk up, whip out your phone, and show them 40 pictures plus a video, because your kid is the best and parenting is awesome.